 In addition to booking your ride to and from SFO, you may also want to consider any transportation needs you may have at your destination city, too.
 Rather than taking a cab or using a ride-hail service, you can pre-arrange for a car or shuttle to pick you up at the airport and transport you to your hotel, convention center, cruise terminal – you get the point.

-Search Groupon for long term SFO parking coupons or other transportation offers
+Search SFO parking coupons or other transportation offers on Groupon

 When hunting around for an online SFO parking coupon doesn’t turn up anything, you might have some luck checking to see if there are available SFO airport parking deals being offered through local deal sites like Groupon.